Package 'Pv3Rs'

 Details

-This alternate version of enumerate_RGs_prev is based on generating set partitions.
+Relationship graphs are enumerated by generating nested set partitions that meet certain constraints.
 Since the clone edges induce a cluster graph, the information encoded by clonal relationships is equivalent to a partition of the genotypes.
 Note that genotypes from the same infection cannot belong to the same partition cell.
 Subsequent information encoded by sibling relationships is equivalent to further partitioning the clonal partition.
 There are no constraints when enumerating the sibling partitions.
 The data structure returned encodes each graph as a nested set partition.
 Each partition is represented in the form of a list of vectors (clone and sib) and as a membership vector (clone.vec and sib.vec), where each entry identifies the partition cell the corresponding index belongs to.

 Value